Demonstrating CCS Feasibility with a Waste-to-Energy Plant in Switzerland

 Status: Complete (2021)

-With carbon capture and storage (CCS) found to be the most promising solution for the decarbonization of waste-to-energy plants in an earlier study, this project set out to investigate the feasibility of the complete CCS chain (capture, transport, storage) for the waste incineration plant KVA Linth in Switzerland.
+With carbon capture and storage (CCS) found to be the most promising solution for the decarbonization of waste-to-energy plants in an earlier study, this project set out to investigate the feasibility of the complete CCS chain (capture, transport and storage) for the waste incineration plant KVA Linth in Switzerland.
 The study was conducted by KVA Linth and the Sustainability in Business Lab at ETH Zürich and funded by Innosuisse and the Association of Operators of Swiss Waste Incineration plants (VBSA).

 An amine-based post-combustion CO2 capture unit to capture 100,000 tons of CO2 per year was designed for KVA Linth and could be operational in 24 months at CAPEX of CHF ~25 million without heat integration and CHF ~30 million with heat integration depending on plant specific configurations.